Fzf As A Git Picker

 in order to map GitHub repository names to GitHub object IDs.
 This led me to discover that

-has associative arrays, which I did not previously know about.
+bash has associative arrays, which I did not previously know about.

 Ultimately, I did not need to use associative arrays,

-but instead I could make use of the excellent CLI that fzf
+but instead I could make use of the excellent CLI that fzf provides through its options.

 See, my approach was to display the repository information as tabular data,

-with some obvious columns like nameWithOwner
+with some obvious columns like nameWithOwner, description and url.

-, which allows you to specify which column
+Fzf provides options like --nth=N, which allows you to specify which column

 should be used in the fuzzy search algorithm.
 In my case that would be

-column by default.
+the nameWithOwner column by default.

-Now together with the option --delimiter=STR
+Now together with the option --delimiter=STR that instructs fzf how to

-parse the columns in your tabular data, and the option --with-nth=N
+parse the columns in your tabular data, and the option --with-nth=N which

-how many of the columns you want to display in the TUI,
+tells fzf how many of the columns you want to display in the TUI,

-you can have hidden columns in each row, e.g. id
+you can have hidden columns in each row, e.g. id.

-When the user selects one of the rows in the fzf
+When the user selects one of the rows in the fzf TUI, the value in the hidden column

 of that row can then be captured (or another value from any other column for that matter)